real-stanford/cow/README.md

 # Codebase Overview

-We hope that our coupling with [AllenAct](https://allenact.org/) will provide flexibility, while the setup in this repo will make it easy to run experiments on Pasture, RoboTHOR, Habitat, etc. in a relatively painless way.
-We hope this will encourage evaluating single agents on multiple benchmarks!
+We hope this repo will make it easy to run experiments on Pasture, RoboTHOR, Habitat, etc. in a relatively painless way.
+We hope this will encourage people to create new cows and to evaluate single agents on multiple benchmarks!

 At a high level, `pasture_runner.py` supports Pasture and RoboTHOR evaluation and `habitat_mp3d_runner.py` supports evaluation on Habitat.